brokensound77/OptionsBleed-POC-Scanner/README.md

   -h, --help            show this help message and exit -c COUNT, --count COUNT
-                        number of times to scan (default: 1000) -fc, --force-custom   forces the scan to only attempt using custom verb method (default: try OPTIONS then custom) -tc THREAD_COUNT, --thread-count THREAD_COUNT
+                        number of times to scan (default: 1000) -f {option,custom}, --force {option,custom}
+                        forces the scan to attempt using custom verb method OR OPTIONS (default: try OPTIONS THEN custom) -tc THREAD_COUNT, --thread-count THREAD_COUNT
                         max concurrent thread count (default: 500) -nv, --no-verify      does not verify ssl connection (may be necessary for self-signed certs)
-  -ni, --no-ignore      does NOT ignore ssl warnings (default: ignored) -v, --verbose         print all headers
+  -ni, --no-ignore      does NOT ignore ssl warnings (default: ignored) -v, --verbose         prints all headers
   -e, --errors          prints all errors
 ```